hoangsonww/SymptomSync-Health-App/README.md

 [MIT License](LICENSE)

---
+---

 ## Acknowledgements

-Sincere thanks to the 426 team for their support and guidance throughout the project!
+Huge thanks to the 426 team for their support and guidance throughout the project!

 ---